+44 (0) 20 7440 6900

-Charles Debattista practises as a barrister and as an arbitrator in high-value international commercial disputes, in which areas he also has an established advisory practice, regularly providing expert opinions on English law before foreign courts and arbitral tribunals.
+Charles Debattista practises as a barrister and as an arbitrator in high-value international commercial disputes.
+Apart from representing parties in disputes at all levels of the English Courts and arbitral tribunals, he is also regularly engaged to provide expert opinions on English law abroad on areas of his expertise.

 Testimonials